Recent from talks

 Destin Daniel Cretton

-Cretton was born and raised in Haiku, Hawaii on the island of Maui.
-He is of half-Japanese descent.
+Cretton was born and raised in Haiku, Hawaii, on the island of Maui.
+His mother is Japanese American and his father is White American.
 He was home-schooled by his Christian mother.
 His sister Joy is a costume designer who has worked on several of Destin's projects.
 He lived in Haiku in a two-bedroom house with his five siblings, until he was 19 years old.
 He moved to San Diego, California, to attend Point Loma Nazarene University, where he majored in communications.
 After graduating, Cretton worked for two years as a staff person at a group home for at-risk teenagers.

 He made short films as a hobby, which developed as a vocational path.
 He attended and graduated from film school at San Diego State University.